LemesoftNostalgic/sprint-o-matic/README.md

 ![Sprint-O-Matic gameplay with a Barcelona map by Jyrki Leskelä](/doc/Barcelona.png)

 **World sprint maps** is available from Sprint-O-Matic v2.0.0 onwards.
 It is a growing collection of hand-picked sprint orienteering maps from the best cityscapes all around the world.
 From Oulu to Helsinki, Tokio to Paris, I've got you covered.
 The initial numbers are 72 cities and 662 maps, and it is expected to grow fast.
 The World sprint maps is also an automatic system internally using Map data from OpenStreetMap.
 You don't have to do to anything to get more maps.
+In fact, you can propose a city or a coordinate with a simple e-mail to sprint.o.matic at gmail.com.

 ![Sprint-O-Matic gameplay map with an external map by Jyrki Leskelä](/doc/tartu/ExternalMapWithRouteAnalysis.png)